Click on name to see more detailed information about a Community Partner.

 To glorify God by providing an individualized, nationally-competitive, and Christ-centered education that will empower Central City youth at-risk of not graduating from high school to discover and experience the plans that God has for them.

 VIA LINK connects people and organizations with information and resources to enable them to help themselves and others.
-VIA LINK fulfills this mission through information services, referral, and crisis intervention.
+This is where the LINK in VIA LINK comes from – we are linking individuals with the services they need.
+We fulfill this mission through information services, referrals, and crisis intervention.

 To serve as a catalyst and change-agent in uplifting our youth and families toward their fullest potential.